css-raku/CSS-Writer-raku/README.md

 Description
 ===========

 AST writer/serializer module.
-Compatible with CSS:Module and CSS::Grammar produced ASTs.
+Compatible with CSS:Module and CSS::Grammar ASTs.
-Forward compatable with CSS::Drafts.

 Based on the objects, values and serialization rules described in http://dev.w3.org/csswg/cssom/